anton-k/csound-live-sampler/README.md

 If you have not used haskell before for the first time it can take quite some time to install because it will download and install haskell compiler and all the dependencies.
-But on second run the build is going to be very fast.
+But on the second run the build is going to be very fast.

 ## Usage